FBI Transform in Gevrey Classes and Anosov Flows: Introduction

 The proof of Theorem \ref{thm:main} relies on quite advanced technical tools, whose construction takes up most pages of this article.
 However, we can give a (relatively) simple heuristic argument indicating that the Gevrey regularity is the good setting when trying to establish that the dynamical determinant \eqref{eq:def-det-dyn} has finite order.
 To present this argument, we have to catch a very brief glimpse of the technical side of the theory for $\mathcal{C}^\infty$ Anosov flows (mentioned in the beginning of this introduction).

-Let us describe here the strategy introduced by Fr\'ed\'eric Faure, Nicolas Roy and Johannes Sj\"ostrand in \cite{Faure-Roy-Sjostrand-08} to study $\mathcal{C}^\infty$ Anosov diffeomorphisms, and adapted to flows in \cite{FauSjo}.
+Let us describe here the strategy introduced by Faure, Nicolas Roy and Sj\"ostrand in \cite{Faure-Roy-Sjostrand-08} to study $\mathcal{C}^\infty$ Anosov diffeomorphisms, and adapted to flows in \cite{FauSjo}.
 The anisotropic spaces from \cite{FauSjo} are of the form $\Op(e^{G}) \cdot L^2\p{M}$, where $G$ is a symbol of logarithmic size called an escape function and $\Op$ is a Weyl quantization.
 The action of $X$ on $\Op(e^{G}) \cdot L^2\p{M}$ is equivalent to the action on $L^2$ of

 Here, the operator $A_G$ is a pseudo-differential operator of logarithmic order, and $G$ has been chosen so that the real part of the symbol of $A_G$ is negative.
 This can be used with the sharp G\r{a}rding inequality to invert the operator $X - \lambda$, up to a compact operator.
 The meromorphic continuation of \eqref{eq:notre_amie_la_resolvante} follows then from Fredholm analytic theory.
 However, when trying to invert the conjugated operator $\Op(e^{G})^{-1} \p{X - \lambda} \Op(e^G) = X + A_G - \lambda$, the negative sign of the real part of the symbol of $A_G$ competes with the possible positivity of $- \Re \lambda$.
 Fortunately, we may change $G$, and consequently make $\Re A_G$ even more negative.
 Hence the strategy above allows to continue $\p{X - \lambda}^{-1}$ meromorphically to $\set{\lambda \in \C : \Re \lambda > - N_G}$, for arbitrarily large $N_G$.
 Notice in particular that the construction from \cite{FauSjo} requires the use of a scale of spaces, since the resolvent is meromorphically continued ``strip by strip''.
-This is a consequence of the fact that the weight $G$ is logarithmic, due to the limitations of pseudo-differential calculus in the $\mathcal{C}^\infty$ category.
-Indeed, we know that the Fourier transform of a $\mathcal{C}^\infty$ function decays faster than the inverse of any polynomials, but this is the best general bound available, hence the restriction on the growth of $G$.
+This feature is essential in the $C^\infty$ setting.
+Indeed for the method to work, one needs that the growth of $e^G$ be matched by the decay of the Fourier transform of a typical $C^\infty$ function.
+Somehow, to obtain a continuation to $\C$ with only one space in the $C^\infty$ case, we would need a \emph{Fréchet} anisotropic space, whose theory has yet to be written.